-‘The Affair’ Spoilers For Season 5 Episode 9: Skeletons Creep Out Of The Closet
+‘The Affair’ Spoilers For Season 5, Episode 9: Skeletons Creep Out Of The Closet

-The Affair returns to Showtime on Sunday as the complicated story continues to unravel regarding what appears to be a #MeToo accusation against lead actor Dominic West’s character Noah Solloway.
+The Affair returns to Showtime on Sunday as the complicated story continues to unravel regarding what appears to be a “MeToo” accusation against lead actor Dominic West’s character, Noah Solloway.
 Last week, the highly regarded television show focused on a friend of Noah’s who had turned up to warn the author that he has been suffering a bad reputation among the movers and shakers of the New York publishing world.

-This negative press was reportedly due to his actions after he was released from prison where he played out a sentence for a crime he didn’t commit but his ex-wife did.
+This negative press was reportedly due to his actions after he was released from prison where he served a sentence for a crime he didn’t commit, but his ex-wife did.

-On October 19, Helen Solloway (Laura Tierney) will be able to give back a bit to Noah since a writer for Vanity Fair had phoned her.
+In the episode, Helen Solloway (Laura Tierney) will be able to give back a bit to Noah since a writer for Vanity Fair had phoned her.
 The writer presumably wanted to find out how Helen perceives her former husband to be behaving these days.
-Noah happens to be with Helen when the call comes in but she walks into another room to discuss Noah.
+Noah happened to be with Helen when the call came in, but she walked into another room to discuss Noah.

-He tries to remain calm when Helen returns, saying, “That took a while.
-How did you like Petra?”
+“That took a while.
+How did you like Petra?” he asked

 “Did you know she was going to call me?”
-Helen asks.
+Helen asked.

 “No, what did she want?”

-Helen hedges, asking about her wine instead of answering his question.
-When Noah admits he had poured out the excess because he believed she had finished drinking, she was noticeably miffed.
+Helen hedged, asking about her wine instead of answering his question.
+When Noah admitted that he poured out the excess because he believed she had finished drinking, she was noticeably miffed.

-“I hate when people do that,” she pointedly stated.
+“I hate when people do that,” she pointedly stated as she poured another glass.

-Then, she poured another glass while telling Noah, “It was pretty annoying, actually because she said she was just fact-checking and then she just started asking all these questions about our divorce.”
+“It was pretty annoying, actually because she said she was just fact-checking and then she just started asking all these questions about our divorce,” she told Noah.

 Of course, Noah wanted details so Helen told him she simply said, “No comment.”

-He thanked her for replying in that way and then Helen wanted to know exactly what the article was meant to be about.
+He thanked her for replying in that way, and then Helen wanted to know exactly what the article was meant to be about.
 She said she thought Vanity Fair was covering Noah’s new book.
 He said that the publisher had pitched the piece to him, calling it “a redemption story” and was allegedly going to be about his new novel and the movie being made about another novel and also about “how [he] made good.”

 “Now Petra’s digging around for skeletons like it’s a tabloid piece.
 Honestly, I am beginning to regret to agreeing to be interviewed in the first place.”